 LGBTQI+ Futures

-What is this project about?
+What is this research about?

 LGBTQI+ Futures is a European study researching the wellbeing of young adults, and how they navigate and imagine collective futures in a time of crisis.

-We will be working with LGBTQI+ young adults across the UK, Estonia, Poland, Sweden, and Switzerland using creative and discursive activities to think about how we live our lives and what needs to change in order for LGBTQI+ young adults to all be able to live good lives now and into the future.
+We will be working with LGBTQI+ young adults across the UK, Estonia, Poland, Sweden, and Switzerland using creative and discursive activities to think about how we live our lives, and what needs to change in order for LGBTQI+ young adults to be able to live good lives now and into the future.

 As a team of queer, feminist, and trans researchers, we believe it is more important than ever to make sure that LGBTQI+ people are at the centre of research about wellbeing – that organisations and policy makers are listening to our lived experiences, and that we make space for discussions of resilience, resistance, hope and joy.